nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/documents-display-configuration/document-layouts.md

 ```

-Since 5.8, the property named&nbsp;`display` set on the layout configuration is enough to handle a two columns rendering, it can be set to value `table_2_columns` for this purpose.
+The property named&nbsp;`display` set on the layout configuration is enough to handle a two columns rendering, it can be set to value `table_2_columns` for this purpose.

 ## {{> anchor 'display'}}Document Layouts Display